 Because it really helps me consider all the potential risks and future opportunities involved before making my decision.

-Pricing-wise, Seeking Alpha provides three types of pricing plans:
+For Seeking Alpha, there are three types of pricing plans:

 - Basic: Free